Ghana-SDC/kevin-module-server/README.md

 # Ratings & Reviews Microservice

 This goal of this project was to take an existing legacy microservice and improve the system design by scaling for higher traffic and enterprise-sized databases.
 The base microservice is a review and rating component of a full eCommerce product page (modeled after Amazon) built using ReactJS, Node, Express, and PostgreSQL with Styled Components to manage stylesheets.
-To scale this microservice I  ultimately switched databases to the non-relational MongoDB, deployed the component to multiple EC2 instances with a load balancer to offset the requests, and added server-side rendering to improve the user experience.
+To scale this microservice I  ultimately switched databases to the non-relational MongoDB, deployed the component to multiple micro EC2 instances with a load balancer to offset the requests, and added server-side rendering to improve the user experience.
 These additions led to an improved RPS of 100% with an average latency of under 50ms and reduced page load times.

 # Table of Contents
 - [Preface](#preface)